 - a.
 Appeals Qualitative and Quantitative.
 A suspended student has the right to appeal based on extraordinary circumstances (death of family member, student's injury, illness, etc.) There is no time limit on appealing.
 To appeal, the student must: - i.
-Complete an Academic Appeal (Petition forms are available in the Records Office at Fond du Lac Tribal & Community College); - ii.
+Complete an Academic Appeal with an Academic Advisor/Counselor or Program Coordinator (Petition forms are available in the Records Office at Fond du Lac Tribal and Community College); - ii.
 Write an explanation of the circumstances that affected academic progress on the Petition form.
 Include supporting documentation if applicable.
 Also explain what has changed that would allow the student to be successful in their next term; - iii.
-Attend a Student Success Seminar to identify issues and barriers blocking academic success; - iv.
-Meet with an Academic Advisor/Counselor and develop an Academic Plan; - v.
-Submit the Petition form and Academic Plan to the Records Office at Fond du Lac Tribal & Community College; - vi.
-Appeals will be reviewed by an Appeal Committee comprised of the Dean of Students or designee, the Vice President of Academic Affairs, and the Financial Aid Director or designee; - vii.
+Submit the Petition form to the Records Office at Fond du Lac Tribal and Community College; - Appeals will be reviewed by an Appeal Committee comprised of the Vice President of Student Services and Enrollment Management or designee, the Vice President of Academic Affairs, and the Financial Aid Director or designee; - v.
 If an appeal is denied, the student has the right to appeal the decision to the President of the College.
 If an appeal is approved, the student is placed on Probationary status. - b.
 Probationary status Qualitative and Quantitative.
 A student who has successfully appealed their suspension status shall be placed on probation for one evaluation period.
 If at the end of the next evaluation period, a student on probation status: - i.
 Has met the cumulative grade point average (2.0 or higher) and completion percentage standards (67% or higher), the student shall be taken off probation and returned to good standing, or - ii.
 Has not met the cumulative grade point average and completion percentage standards, but has met all of the conditions specified in their petition and academic contract/plan, the student will remain on a probation status, and shall be able to register for classes and retain their financial aid eligibility for one subsequent evaluation period, (i.e. a new petition is not required if conditions of petition and academic plan are met), or - iii.
 Has not met the cumulative grade point average and completion percentage standards and has also not met the conditions specified in their petition and academic contract/plan, the student shall be re-suspended immediately upon completion of the evaluation and must appeal their suspension. - c.
 Appeals Maximum Time Frame.
 A student whose financial aid is suspended due to Maximum Time Frame has the right to appeal based on extraordinary circumstances.
 There is no time limit on appealing.
 To appeal, the student must: - i.
 Submit to the Financial Aid Office a written explanation of why the student has attempted so many credits but hasn't completed their program(s); - ii.
 Have an academic advisor/counselor submit to the Financial Aid Office an academic plan listing the specific classes needed to complete each program.
 This is a separate process that is not related to the Academic Appeal process; - iii.
 Maximum Time Frame Appeals will be reviewed by the Financial Aid Director or Financial Aid Specialist; - iv.
 If an appeal is denied, the student has the right to appeal the decision to an Appeal Committee comprised of the President of the College and the Dean of Students or designee.